Vance Joy: 2017–2020: Nation of Two and Live at Red Rocks Amphitheatre

-In 2017, Joy released two singles from his forthcoming second studio album: "Lay It All on Me" in July, which was nominated for Song of the Year at the ARIA Music Awards of 2018, and "Like Gold" in November, which peaked at number 14 on the Australian charts.
+In 2017, Joy released two singles from his forthcoming second studio album: "Lay It on Me" in July, which was nominated for Song of the Year at the ARIA Music Awards of 2018, and "Like Gold" in November, which peaked at number 14 on the Australian charts.
 The song was certified Gold by ARIA in 2019.
 He released "We're Going Home" on 12 January 2018, which was written while Joy was opening for the 1989 World Tour in 2015.
 "Saturday Sun" was released on 1 February 2018 as the fourth single, which he stated was inspired by the beaches along the Pacific Coast Highway in Los Angeles.

 The last single before the album's release, "Call If You Need Me", was released on 11 February 2018, and appeared on the Billboard Hot Rock & Alternative Songs chart.
 Joy released his second studio album Nation of Two on 23 February 2018.
 The album debuted at number 1 in Australia, was certified gold and won Best Adult Contemporary Album at the ARIA Music Awards of 2018.
 He released an upbeat, remastered version of "I'm With You" as a single from the album on 21 September 2018, which was certified platinum by the ARIA.
 In November 2018, Joy released a live album titled Live at Red Rocks Amphitheatre, a live concert album of the Nation of Two World Tour, recorded at the Red Rocks Amphitheatre in Colorado.
 Joy was the opening act for P!nk on her Beautiful Trauma World Tour in 2019.

 2021–present: In Our Own Sweet Time

 On 29 January 2021, Vance released the single "You", a collaboration with Benny Blanco and Marshmello.

 On 20 May 2021, Joy released the single "Missing Piece".
 The song was featured on the episode of Grey's Anatomy airing that night.
 The song reached platinum status in Australia and won the ARIA Award for Best Video at the 2021 ARIA Music Awards.

 On 7 April 2022, Vance announced his third studio album, In Our Own Sweet Time, which was released on 10 June 2022.

+In 2023, Joy collaborated with Noah Cyrus to release the single "Everybody Needs Someone".

+Personal life

+In November 2022, Joy announced his engagement to Selen Us at GQ's Men of the Year Awards.
+They married in June 2023.
+Us gave birth to their daughter Gigi in early 2024.
+Joy said his song "Missing Piece" was inspired by Us.